CoalesceDesign/docs/Standards.md

 ### Strictness
 === is preferred to == when applicable.
-Window properties (not methods) are prefixed with “window”. parseInt() always gets a second argument of 10 (unless you really do want to parse an octal or a binary number).
+Window properties (not methods) are prefixed with "window". parseInt() always gets a second argument of 10 (unless you really do want to parse an octal or a binary number).

 <hr>